Bangkok: Thai Massage – An Introduction

 Bangkok: Thai Massage - An Introduction

-When I’m in Bangkok, I usually get a massage every day and through the years, I think I’ve had more than 100 massages in the city.
+When I’m in Bangkok, I usually get a massage every day and through the years, I think I’ve had hundreds of massages in the city.
 I might have overdone it a little, but there’s really no better way to relax after a busy day of sightseeing and shopping.

 Finding a place to get a Thai massage in Bangkok shouldn’t be too hard, as there are massage shops on every corner, but how does it work?
 And how do you steer clear of those dodgy spots with happy ending?